xadrianzetx/msitrees/doc/quickstart.rst

 Minimal example
 ---------------

-:code:`msitrees` has similar API to :code:`scikit-learn`, which allows for fast model iteration.
-Below is an example, where decision tree decision tree classifier is scored over 10 fold cross validation.
+:code:`msitrees` follows :code:`scikit-learn` API style, which allows for fast model iteration.
+Below is an example, where decision tree classifier is fitted and scored over 10 fold cross validation using :code:`cross_val_score()`.

 .. code-block:: python